 18: The Media Player retrieves initialization segment(s) referenced by the Media Player Entry.

 19-25: Content is delivered using Object Streaming (see clause 6.1 of TS 26.502 [X]).
 Session Announcement updates are provided to the MBS Client as necessary.
 The MBSTF receives the MBS User Service Announcement via reference point MBS-4-MC and hands it to the MBSF for processing.
-MPD updates and media segments are received from the MBSTF are made available by the MBSTF Client's proxy Media Server.
-The Media Player retrieves media segments from the proxy Media Server in the MBSTF according to the Media Player Entry and forwards them to the appropriate media rendering pipeline.
+MPD updates and media segments received from the MBSTF are made available by the MBSTF Client's proxy Media Server.
+The Media Player retrieves media segments from the proxy Media Server in the MBSTF Client according to the Media Player Entry and forwards them to the appropriate media rendering pipeline.

 5.X.3 5GMS consumption reporting procedures for MBS